We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 The CAA confirms that a student pilot may be permitted to operate an aircraft as the sole occupant, provided the flight is authorised and supervised by the holder of a valid Flight Instructor Certificate, within the following criteria:

-2. The Flight Instructors and training organisations authorising the solo flights must be sure that the student pilot has made application to the UK CAA for the issue of the licence.
+1. The Flight Instructors and training organisations authorising the solo flights must be sure that the student pilot has made application to the UK CAA for the issue of the LAPL(H) or PPL licence, the LAA for the issue of an NPPL SEP/TMG or the BMAA for the issue of an NPPL microlight

-4. All authorised solo flights must be conducted in accordance with relevant legislation and the Approved Training Organisation’s (ATO) approved manuals or the Registered Training Facilities (RF) - Flying Order Book.
+3. All authorised solo flights must be conducted in accordance with relevant legislation and the Approved Training Organisation’s (ATO) approved manuals or the Declared Training Organisation’s (DTO) procedures.

-All Flight Instructors are reminded that they will be authorising the solo pilot to operate flights in accordance with FCL.020 of the EASA Aircrew Regulations and if through an ATO in accordance with the ATO’s approved manuals and if through a RF in accordance with the RF’s Flying Order Book.
+All Flight Instructors are reminded that they will be authorising the solo pilot to operate flights in accordance with FCL.020 of the UK Aircrew Regulations or article 140 of the Air Navigation Order (2016) and if through an ATO in accordance with the ATO’s approved manuals and if through a DTO in accordance with their procedures.